planchar/Excuisite-corpse-Philippe-Planchar/README.md

 I hear the large bird saying "Philippe will become a master coder in under 7 months"

 And then the bird hit a wall and fly back again !
 It is indeed a omen, a second one ...
 Predicting an intense learning.

+The next morning, not one but 100 birds came at my window.
+They were singing: "He's the **chosen one** !
+The super coder that appears every 1000 years."
+"Will he save or destroy our World?"